Developing government information and accountability systems for combating serious organised crime: Medellín demonstration project

 PROJECT SUMMARY

-We aim to demonstrate the feasibility of collecting a wide variety of metrics on serious organized crime (SOC), and establish the practice of collecting, monitoring, and using these metrics for policy analysis and the design and evaluation of programs/policies to combat serious organised crime.
+We aim to demonstrate the feasibility of collecting a wide variety of metrics on serious organised crime (SOC), and establish the practice of collecting, monitoring, and using these metrics for policy analysis, the design, and evaluation of programmes/policies to combat serious organised crime.

 PUBLICATIONS